 Getting to know someone in Europe

 In Europe, getting to know someone romantically is fairly laid back.
-People don’t tend to go on dates with complete strangers, but instead often get to know someone who’s already in their circle or the friend of a friend.
+People don’t tend to go on dates with complete strangers, but instead often get to know someone who’s already in their circle or the friend of a friend (or maybe they met online).
 Then, it just happens and they decide to go out together alone.
 Think friends-turned-lovers.

 There aren’t too many rigid rules, either: “in the Netherlands, there are no set rules; you might do all or nothing on the first or tenth date,” and, “the timescale between the first date and having sex in France could be anything from 20 years to 20 seconds,” said European expats.

 Making the first move while dating in Europe